Setting Up Curbside Delivery

 Curbside delivery is more common now than ever.
-In times of a pandemic, restaurants, and other businesses that need customer interaction are adapting to curbside delivery.
-For example, retailers have an online catalog in their store.
-A customer can purchase that product and a retail worker can run the product out to their car.
-Thus eliminating the need for that customer to go into the store, try on the product, and purchase it in-store.
+In times of a pandemic, restaurants and other businesses that need customer interaction are adapting to use curbside delivery.
+For example, many retailers have an online catalog of their store.
+A customer can purchase a product and a retail worker will run the product out to their car; thus eliminating the need for the customer to go into the store and purchase it in-store.
 Here is how to set up your business for curbside delivery.

 1. Set up a Designated Location

 First, you need to set up a location in your parking lot that's specific to curbside orders.
-Some restaurants may have a canopy set up outside in the parking lot that shows where the curbside pickup is designated while others may have a sign posted designating where the curbside pickup is.
+Some restaurants may have a canopy set up outside in the parking lot while others may have a sign posted to designate where the curbside pickup is.
 Having a staff member outside under a canopy is a preferable method.
 It allows them to run in and out of the restaurant with orders at ease.
 If you don't have a parking lot to set up curbside, using a patio or a side of the road may be helpful.

 2. Creating an Efficient Process